deep-entertainment/safehouse/design/items/diary.md

 #item #bedroom

-Not really a diary, but rather loose pages held together with a paperclip at first.
+Not really a diary, but rather loose pages, initially held together with a paperclip.
 We need two states here: Pages held with a paperclip and the loose pages themselves.

 - Look
 	> [marjorie](../characters/marjorie.md)